-- FEELING: I don’t like how this feels, but I can handle it.
+- FEEL: I don’t like how this feels, but I can handle it.

 Dismissive-Avoidant (Low-Anxiety/High-Avoidance) when triggered:

-- FEELING: I don’t like how this feels, but if I ignore it, I’ll be fine
+- FEEL: I don’t like how this feels, but if I ignore it, I’ll be fine

-- REACTION: Emotionally shut down, cold and distant.
+- REACT: Emotionally shut down, cold and distant.

 Anxiously-preoccupied (High-Anxiety/Low-Avoidance) when triggered:

-- FEELING: I don’t like how this feels, I need to do something, anything.
+- FEEL: I don’t like how this feels, I need to do something, anything.

 Fearful-Avoidant (High-Anxiety/High-Avoidance) Leaning anxious when triggered:

-- FEELING: I don’t like how this feels, and it’s only going to get worse.
+- FEEL: I don’t like how this feels, and it’s only going to get worse.

 Fearful-Avoidant (High-Anxiety/High-Avoidance) Leaning avoidant when triggered:

-- FEELING: I don’t like how this feels, I need to get away before it gets worse;
+- FEEL: I don’t like how this feels, I need to get away before it gets worse;